orangkucing/WireS/README.md

 ### Usage

-Install Arduino IDE and Arduino core for ATtiny1634 and ATtiny841 to your PC.
+Install Arduino IDE and Arduino core for ATtiny1634, ATtiny441/841, and ATtiny828 to your PC.

 * [Arduino IDE download](http://www.arduino.cc/en/Main/Software)
-* [Arduino core for ATtiny1634 and ATtiny841](https://github.com/SpenceKonde/arduino-tiny-841) A fork of shimniok's fork of arduino-tiny by SpenceKonde
+* [Arduino core for ATtiny1634, ATtiny441/841, and ATtiny828](https://github.com/SpenceKonde/arduino-tiny-841) A fork of shimniok's fork of arduino-tiny by SpenceKonde

-(Currently there's no Arduino core for ATtiny40 and ATtiny828.)
+(Currently there's no Arduino core for ATtiny20/40.)

 Then download the zip file of WireS, unpack it to your library directory, and you are ready to use WireS by including the header file as